Family Limited Partnership

 - Retention of limited control by the general partner, who has property which he/she is willing to transfer to family members but is reluctant to lose total control over the property.
 A general partner operating under a well drafted partnership agreement may maintain indirect control without adverse income and estate tax consequences.

 - Shifting of income within certain family partnership limits.
 The general partner often has the power to retain current profits for investment and reasonable business needs.

 - Protection of partnership assets from the creditors of limited partners by restricting the limited partner’s ability to dispose of their limited partnership interests.
 Because the general partner has the ability to retain profits, the flow through nature of partnership income taxation gives him/her the ability to create a tax liability without making cash distributions for tax payments (i.e., an “ugly” asset).

 - Reduction of value through minority discounts and lack of marketability.
 The typical limited partnership gift represents a minority interest.
-Lack of marketability can be established by prohibitions against terminating the partnership without the concurrence of all partners (this prohibition is usually limited to 40 years or less).
-Courts have upheld valuation discounts in the range of 30 to 49 percent.
+Lack of marketability can be established by prohibitions against terminating the partnership without the concurrence of all partners (this prohibition is usually limited to 40 years or less) or valuation discounts in the range of 30 to 49 percent.